ketulsheth85/holidog-com-test/README.md

-# Holidog Com Test
+# Holidog.com Test

 ## Backend implementation

 **Node.Js**

-Implement the following API endpoints:
+Implemented following API endpoints:

 * **GET /books/** - Returns a list of books in the database in JSON format
 * **GET /book/{{id}}/** - Returns a detail view of the specified book id.
 Nest author details in JSON format